-Page Title: Texas Flags: Our Great Sister Lone Star State Links to Texas lore and flag history
+Page Title: Texas Flags: Our Great Sister Lone Star State Texas Historical Flags Cool Texas Links

-• Sewn Star, Sewn Stripes: These are NOT silk-screened flags
+• Sewn Star, Sewn Stripes: These are best quality Texas flags, NOT silk-screened flags

 • Sewn Texas Flags: Sewn star is on BOTH sides